entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - Zhu Y. *et al*.
 (2021), Character 232; Zhu Y. *et al*.
 (2022), Character 22; Andreev *et al*.
 (2022), Character 235.
 Cui *et al*.
 (2023), Character 22; Lu *et al*. (in review), Character 22; Zhu Y. *et al*. (in review), Character 22.

 > - The condition of *Psarolepis* is different in dermal plates and scales.
-The finspine shows that the enamel is absent from inner surface of pores. **To be splited in the future.**
+The finspine shows that the enamel is absent from inner surface of pores. **To be split in the future.**

 > - The coding of *Eosteus* is - (logical impossibility).
 The coding of *Megamastax amblyodus* is 0.
 > - The coding of *Ruiyu* is ?.